Majorette (toy manufacturer): History

-At the end of 1980, Majorette purchased revered diecast producer Solido.
+At the end of 1980, the revered diecast producer Solido was purchased.
 The Portuguese company Novacar was also purchased and Majorette production started in Portugal in the 1990s.
 Besides their important domestic presence, Majorette relies heavily on commercial sales to foreign markets.
 In 1982, Majorette USA was established in Miami, Florida, but that extension was relatively short-lived as Majorettes were not heavily retailed in the U.S. through the 1990s and 2000s.

-Majorette was placed in receivership in November 1992 and was bought by Idéal Loisirs in April 1993.
-Idéal Loisirs was bought by Triumph-Adler in January 1996.
-The Rilleux-la-Pape factory closed in 2001.
+Majorette went into bankruptcy in November 1992 and was acquired by Idéal Loisirs in April 1993, then Idéal Loisirs was acquired by Triumph-Adler in January 1996.
+The French factory of Rilleux-la-Pape closed in 2001.

-Majorette was purchased by Smobyin June 2003, then Smoby was placed in receivership in October 2007 and through a tribunal at the commercial court of Lons-le-Saunier, Majorette was sold to the investment fund MI29 in March 2008.
-This venture was abandoned in November 2009 when Majorette was placed in receivership again and through a tribunal at the commercial court of Paris, a sale was granted to Smoby Toys, bought by Simba Dickie in March 2008.
+Majorette was purchased by Smoby in June 2003.
+Smoby-Majorette went into bankruptcy in October 2007.
+In March 2008, through a tribunal at the commercial court of Lons-le-Saunier, Majorette was sold to the investment fund MI29 while Smoby was sold to Simba Dickie.

-Majorette today remain a part of the German Simba Dickie group since 2010.
+In November 2009, Majorette found itself insolvent again and in February 2010, through a tribunal at the commercial court of Paris, a sale was granted to Smoby Toys.
+Majorette today remain a part of the German Simba Dickie Group since 2010, and following this takeover, became a brand name used for the model vehicles of Dickie, a subsidiary of this group.

 Series and packaging

 Standard vehicles

-Three Majorette vehicles released in 1975.
+Three 200 series Majorette vehicles from 1975 (Saviem SM Europe Tanker, Citroën Dyane Maharadjah and Dodge Pompier).

 Over the years, Majorette has adapted to increasing competition, with mixed results.
 The first line was the 100 series of roughly 3 inch long vehicles.
 Then the 200 series of the same size replaced it around 1970 and was very successful as Majorette moved into many world markets.
 100 and 200 series cars and trucks were much like Matchbox, though the focus was on French brand vehicles.
 Some were cast in a rather bulky and thick style when compared with Matchbox, Siku, or Tomica.

 The popular 300 series combinations of cars with trailers and boats as well as semi-articulated trucks dated from the mid-1970s.
 One clever example was the handsome Volkswagen beetle towing kayaks on a trailer, the Renault Michelin canvas topped tractor trailer in blue and yellow from the 1980s, or the Chevy pickup truck hauling a luxurious yacht.
 Buses like the traditional London double decker were also produced in the 300 series in the mid-1980s.
 These were promotionals advertising the new bus service, but although the labeling was true-to-life, the toy Majorettes decorated bore little resemblance to the real London buses.